Congratulations on deciding to pursue an internship. There's no better time to try on different career options than now!

-Due to the smaller sizes of the CE courses many of these relationships will happen naturally.
+Due to the smaller sizes of Duke CEE courses, many of these relationships will happen naturally.
 However, do try to capitalize on this opportunity as much as possible.
 The results can be invaluable.

 Internships are powerful opportunities for students.
 They allow students to gain experience and perspective on how the real world works.
 This insight makes students more competitive during job interviews.